AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 ![png](../../../../assets/hkaqi/output_12_1.png)

 Is there seasonality?
-Let's plot last 5 years to 2018 on a stacked basis
+Let's plot the last 5 years to 2018 on a stacked basis

 ```python